-We have also noticed that some sellers are even providing the copies of old school texts on these online portals.
-However, we were unable to verify if they are original prints or photocopies.
+We have also noticed that some sellers are even providing copies of old-school texts on these online portals.
+However, we were unable to verify if they were original prints or photocopies.

 If you are looking for a quick answer, our recommendation would be New NCERTs.